Modern music training has its roots centuries-old classical traditions.

 Commercial music programs for guitar usually emphasize jazz standards and classical pieces.
 The classical pieces are written in standard notation.
 The jazz parts are written as ‘Real Book’ style charts, a single-line melody with symbols for the chord changes.
 Most of the time, the guitar doesn’t play the melody, though you learn the melody to any song you play.
 As the guitar player, your main job is playing rhythm chords.

-Is this good preparation for a career?
-It is for schools, conservatories, and orchestras.
+Is this good preparation for a career outside of orchestras and conservatories?
 Elsewhere in the pro music world, this kind of music degree doesn’t qualify you over another player with adequate skills.
-It doesn’t necessarily qualify you for a major tour, or a recording deal.
+It doesn’t qualify you over anyone else for a major tour or a record deal.

 In the 1970s, Guitar Player Magazine had an article about careers in music.
 They compared two pyramids representing the number of jobs in classical versus popular music.
 The top of the pyramid represented the best-paying, most prestigious jobs.
 The classical pyramid was flat, meaning only a few jobs at the top, many jobs at the bottom level (almost all teachers), and not much in between.
 The commercial pyramid was taller, meaning more jobs near the top, more gradations between the top and bottom levels.
 The popular music pyramid reflected a greater diversity of jobs, and more jobs overall.

 The industry has grown since then, but the job distributions are about the same.
 Today, ‘classical’ as a genre owes its commercial existence to a modern distribution infrastructure built upon the sales of rock, country and pop music.